qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/0_build-bitcoind.md

 # Qubes 4 & Whonix 14: Building a Bitcoin Core Full Node
-Build a [Bitcoin Core](https://github.com/bitcoin/bitcoin) full node from source code and configure it to communicate only over Tor, prefer hidden services, utilize stream isolation, index all transactions, and use ephemeral hidden services to serve peers.
+Build a [Bitcoin Core](https://github.com/bitcoin/bitcoin) full node from source code and configure it to:

++ communicate only over Tor
++ index all transactions
++ prefer hidden services, use them exclusively if possible
++ qrexec first steps
++ use ephemeral hidden services to serve peers
++ utilize stream isolation

 ## What is Bitcoin Core?
 The server daemon for the Bitcoin distributed cryptocurrency (`bitcoind`), command line tools (`bitcoin-cli`), and a gui wallet (`bitcoin-qt`).
 These tools can be used to observe and interact with Bitcoin's blockchain.

 ## Why Do This?
 Bitcoin Core is a "full node" implementation, meaning it will verify that all incoming transactions and blocks are following Bitcoin's rules.
 This allows you to validate transactions without trusting third parties.

-Furthermore, an indexed node can be used as a backend for other software which needs access to the blockchain (block explorers, [c-lightning](https://github.com/ElementsProject/lightning), [electrum personal server](https://github.com/chris-belcher/electrum-personal-server), [joinmarket](https://github.com/JoinMarket-Org/joinmarket-clientserver), [lnd](https://github.com/LightningNetwork/lnd), etc.).
+An indexed node can be used as a backend for other software which needs access to the blockchain (block explorers, [c-lightning](https://github.com/ElementsProject/lightning), [electrum personal server](https://github.com/chris-belcher/electrum-personal-server), [joinmarket](https://github.com/JoinMarket-Org/joinmarket-clientserver), [lnd](https://github.com/LightningNetwork/lnd), etc.).
+Using `qrexec` we can connect any of these tools to `bitcoind` from their own VM, making use of Qubes' security by isolation.

 ## I. Set Up Dom0